PsyTeachR/mcs-conv/docs/08-probability.md

 ## Activity 5: Binomial distribution

 Now, we're going to calculate probabilities based on the binomial distribution.
 In this chapter, for the first time we don't need to load the tidyverse.
-All of the functions we need are contained in Base R. If you want a refresher on the difference between Base R and packages, see Chapter \@ref(packages).
+All of the functions we need are contained in Base R. If you want a refresher on the difference between Base R and packages, see Programming Basics.

 * Open a new R Markdown document, call it "Probability" and save it in the relevant chapter folder.